-The personal desire of my own heart is to serve God here in Canada.
-How?
-I have no idea.
-I’ve worried & stressed that it won’t happen yet it is a desire of my heart.
-Yet again & again I question if it will ever happen.
-I berate myself that my dreams are too big & I question my motives.
+I’ve worried and stressed that I won’t ever get there, yet it is a desire of my heart and always has been.
+Again and again I question if it will ever happen.
+I berate myself that my dreams are too big and I question my motives.
 Yet people have always told me over the years to hang in there because God will grant us the desires of our hearts.

-God P U T S the desires of our hearts I N our hearts so that He can then G I V E them to us.
+“God P U T S the desires of our hearts I N our hearts so that He can then G I V E them to us.”

 The desires we have that aren’t pleasing to God aren’t desires of our heart but of our flesh.
-What we need to look for, what we need to discern are where our desires are coming from.
+What we need to look for, what we need to discern, are where our desires are coming from.
 Flesh or heart?
-But know this, if they are the desires of your heart then T R U S T that they are from God & they will come to pass because He K E E P S His promises.
+If flesh then those desires are not coming from a Godly place, but know this, if they are the desires of your H E A R T then you can trust that God will bring them to fruition because He K E E P S His promises to His children.

-If you’re in the waiting room, waiting for these desires to come to fruition, or if you (or God!) are making changes & you’re questioning them, then just ask God to show you the desires of your heart & T R U S T that He’s got this.
-The waiting room tends to feel lonely because we think we’re waiting outside God’s office, ready to go in.
-But He’s sat in the waiting room too!
-He’s got His arm round you, He’s holding your hand.
-He’s the one waiting!
-Waiting for us to be ready.
+If you feel like you are in the waiting room, waiting for these desires to come to fruition, or if you (or God!) are making changes & you’re questioning them, then just ask God to show you the desires of your heart & T R U S T that He’s got this.
+The waiting room tends to feel lonely because we feel like we’re just sitting and staring at God’s office door, whilst thinking we’re ready to go, raring to get started.

 He’s actually sat in the waiting room with you!
 He’s got His arm round you, He’s holding your hand.
 He’s the one waiting!
 Waiting for us to get discerning.
 Waiting for us to be ready.
 I think the waiting room is in fact one of the most important places we can be with God.
 It’s where He shapes us and perfects us, where He purifies us and moulds us, ready for the next part of the journey.